How to Prepare an Income Statement? A Simple 10-Step Business Guide

 To create an income statement for your business, you’ll need to print out a standard trial balance report.
 You can easily generate the trial balance through your cloud-based accounting software.
 Trial balance reports are internal documents that list the end balance of each account in the general ledger for a specific reporting period.
+Creating balance sheets is a crucial part of creating an income statement, as it’s how a company gathers data for their account balances.
 It will give you all the end balance figures you need to create an income statement.

 3. Calculate Your Revenue